-I am a fully qualified and BABCP accredited CBT Therapist.
+I am a fully qualified and BABCP accredited CBT Therapist and EMDR Therapist.
 My passion and enthusiasm for delivering CBT comes from my complete belief in the approach and its effectiveness; it just makes sense to me!
 I think it is essential to believe in what you are offering when working with people.
 Everyone can benefit from CBT in some shape or form and the strategies and techniques that I use with my clients I use in my own day to day life too; we all feel a bit stressed, down or anxious about things from time to time!

 I specialise in helping people experiencing depression (including post-natal depression) and anxiety disorders; specifically, panic disorder, specific phobias, obsessive compulsive disorder (OCD), post-traumatic stress disorder (PTSD), social anxiety and generalised anxiety disorder.
 My clinical work has also focused regularly in helping people who are feeling stressed, overwhelmed or experiencing insomnia.

 I find it hugely rewarding to help someone understand what is going on for my clients and to be able to see the change in that person over the course of the sessions.
 Being collaborative is really important in CBT and I really enjoy the feeling of teamwork during therapy as we really try to 'figure out' what is going on and find solutions